 Condition requirement Means of monitoring during period under review Compliance achieved?
-3. Passage of fish not to be obstructed No monitoring during review period, as design of structure satisfactory N/A 4.
-Notification prior to and after maintenance No maintenance during period under review N/A 5.
-Timing of works No maintenance during period under review N/A 6.
-Adopt best practicable option to prevent or minimise adverse effects No maintenance during period under review N/A 7.
+6. Adopt best practicable option to prevent or minimise adverse effects No maintenance during period under review N/A 7.
 Riverbed disturbance and reinstatement No maintenance during period under review N/A 8.
 Removal of structure when no longer required N/A 9.
-Optional review provision re environmental effects No further review opportunities prior to consent expiry N/A Overall assessment of consent compliance and environment performance in respect of this consent High ••••• erall assessment of administrative per High
+Optional review provision re environmental effects No further review opportunities prior to consent expiry N/A verall assessment of consent compliance and verall assessment of administrative performa l environment performance in respect of this consent nce in respect of this consent High High